 The following postgraduate coursework degrees, diplomas and certificate in these areas are available through the Faculty:

-- Doctor of Clinical Dentistry (Oral Medicine and Oral Pathology)*
+- Doctor of Clinical Dentistry (Oral Medicine)*

 - Doctor of Clinical Dentistry (Orthodontics)*